 Several operations in Weblate are rate limited.
 At most RATELIMIT_ATTEMPTS attempts are allowed within RATELIMIT_WINDOW seconds.
 The user is then blocked for RATELIMIT_LOCKOUT.
-There are also per scope variants of those settings, eg. RATELIMIT_CONTACT_ATTEMPTS, see scopes below.
+There are also per scope variants of those settings, eg. RATELIMIT_CONTACT_ATTEMPTS or RATELIMIT_TRANSLATE_ATTEMPTS, see table below for full list of available scopes.